-My students in the Enlightened Stock Trader Certification Program will be aware that the only correct way to make this decision is to backtest your stock trading system each approach and determine which is the most profitable in the long run.
+My students in The Trader Success System will be aware that the only correct way to make this decision is to backtest your stock trading system with each approach and determine which is the most profitable in the long run.

 While in this SINGLE example the answer seems obvious, making a decision like this based on one chart is absolutely the wrong thing to do.

 Too many traders make decisions like this based on one or two well chosen examples.
 There is a huge risk in doing this because when you are trading a portfolio you need to think about what works over hundreds of trades…not what works in one particular example.

 Well using a program like Amibroker to backtest your trading system correctly is a great way to do this.
 You code all of your trading rules into Amibroker and then backtest the different approaches over the last 20-30 years of end of day data for your markets (and other markets).